DavidAJohnston/DecentralizedApplications/README.md

     3. Bitcoin as a DApp
     4. Nomenclature and its importance
     5. Classification of DApps
+    6. The value of DApps and their tokens
 2. The operation of a DApp
     1. Mechanisms for establishing consensus
     2. Mechanisms for distributing tokens